31 Genuinely Chic Ways to Shop Fall’s Western Boots Trend

 But here we are.
 In 2018.
 And cowboy boots are officially en vogue.

 Sometime this year, Western clothing became the thing.
 Fringe-covered button-downs pervaded retailers.
 So did belts with huge buckles.
 And jackets fit for cowboys.
 Hemlines were frayed, pockets grew increasingly angular, and anything that could get embroidered or embellished did.
-Of course, the most obvious manifestation of this trend (at least, to my Tennessee born and raised heart) was a widespread acceptance of cowboy boots—occasionally called Western boots to fit he sartorial theme.
+Of course, the most obvious manifestation of this trend (at least, to my Tennessee-born-and-raised heart) was a widespread acceptance of cowboy boots—occasionally called Western boots to fit the sartorial theme.

 Western fashion—boots and all—took 2018’s affinity for maximalism and made it edgier, in a rustic kind of way.
 You know your leather jacket looks cooler covered in studs and fringe—just like you know those clunky Western boots you slipped your feet into can offer some much-needed weight to even the most delicate of outfits.